 The Company is party to a management contract.
 Minimum contract commitments remaining under the agreement are approximately \$660,000, including \$220,000 due within one year.
 Upon the occurrence of certain events such as a change of control, the contract requires payment of up to \$1,000,000.
-As the likelihood of these events taking place is not determinable, the contingent payment has not been reflected in the financial statements for the nine months ended July 31, 2023.
+As the likelihood of these events taking place is not determinable, the contingent payment has not been reflected in the annual financial statements for the year ended October 31, 2023.